EliAndrewC/l7r/setting/l7r.md

 However, not all provinces are like Akishi, and not all lineages are tied to a particular province.

-Many provincial cities in the Empire began as small county townships and grew over time, usually due some combination of normal population growth, favorable location along the Imperial roads, especially fertile farmland leading to local wealth, etc.  In such cases, governorship of these provinces will generally be awarded by the daimyo, at the recommendation of the House Chancellery, based on a combination of the merit of the candidates and the usual political horse-trading of the house lineages.
+Many provincial cities in the Empire began as small county townships and grew over time, usually due to some combination of normal population growth, favorable location along the Imperial roads, especially fertile farmland leading to local wealth, etc.  In such cases, governorship of these provinces will generally be awarded by the daimyo, at the recommendation of the House Chancellery, based on a combination of the merit of the candidates and the usual political horse-trading of the house lineages.

 Likewise, many lineages were established by those who distinguished themselves to their daimyo, who rewarded them with an appointment to the chancellery.
 In many cases, members of other lineages which have fallen into disfavor will clamor to marry or be adopted into this new lineage, and new lineages often end up being created specifically to reward and elevate specific members from some existing lineage.
 These lineages are not tied to any particular province, though they may lobby for their members to be appointed to administer counties and provinces when those positions come before the House Chancellery.
 Such lineages are often referred to as cosmopolitan lineages, which communicates that they are based in their domain's capital.